 - To sponsor seminars, conferences and/or workshops on the lives of saints, self-development, family values, social issues and other relevant topics that will help in creating responsible individuals, a strong community, a responsive society and a better nation.

-- Subject to financing availability, to operate a center that is open to people of varied religions, races and cultures.
+- Subject to financing availability, to operate a center that is open to people without discrimination in religion, race and culture.

 - The works of the Society will extend to Canada and to poor countries around the world.